LocalJoost/LocalJoost.github.io/_pages/about.md

 Yet, if something does not work and you really need help and you do this:

 * Make a simple solution that shows your problem with as little other stuff in it as possible
-* Put it on a OneDrive or some other place where I can download it from
+* Put it on GitHub, OneDrive or some other place where I can download it from
 * Explain as clearly as possible what your problem is

 I will help you to the best of my abilities.
 Deal?